-Thus, $s.\mathtt{FC}$ represents the number of activated faults along the current execution trace.
-This is the reason why, inside \textsc{PruningCondition}$(s)$, we can safely end the current execution when $s.\mathtt{FC}> \beta$ (Lines~6-7), meaning that the number of activated faults already exceeds the fault budget.
-Therefore, this path pruning technique is guaranteed to be sound, meaning it never skips executions that should not be skipped.
+For the reason stated above, inside \textsc{PruningCondition}$(s)$, we can end the symbolic execution of the current path when $s.\mathtt{FC}> \beta$ (Lines~6--7), meaning that the total number of activated faults exceeds the fault budget.
+Thus, pruning is guaranteed to be sound (or safe), meaning it never skips a path that should not be skipped.

-Our symbolic execution method explores the program paths in a DFS order and, for each fault-controlled branching instruction, it explores the inactive branch \textbf{assume}(\texttt{!bFT}) recursively, before exploring the active branch \textbf{assume}(\texttt{bFT}).
-This is practically useful in that, if there are multiple ways of violating an assertion in the program, our method will return the erroneous execution with fewer or no faults since it greedily attempts to use fewer faults.
+Another advantage of our method over existing methods is that, when there are multiple ways of injecting faults to violate a safety property, our method tries to return the one with fewer faults as follows.
+On top of the baseline symbolic execution algorithm (Section~\ref{subsec:baseline}), which aims at exploring the program paths in a strictly depth-first search (DFS) order, at every branching point, our method symbolically explores the fault-free path (where $\mathtt{bFT}=false$) before symbolically exploring the faulty path (where $\mathtt{bFT}=true$).
+For each fault-controlled branching instruction, it means that our method always explores the inactive branch \textbf{assume}(\texttt{!bFT}) before it explores the active branch \textbf{assume}(\texttt{bFT}).